 Moving into University accommodation

-If you’re an international student who needs to arrive earlier than your contract start date, you will be able to move into your room from 1 September 2020.
-We will not start charging you for your accommodation until your contract start date.
+If you’re an international student then please check our international arrivals page for everything you need to know about arriving in Leeds.
 Once you have confirmed your travel arrangements please get in touch with email@example.com to advise when you will be arriving.

-If you are a UK or an international student and are prevented from moving into your accommodation because of new government travel restrictions, then we will amend your contract dates so that you will only have to pay for the new agreed occupancy period.
+If you are a UK or an international student and are prevented from moving into your accommodation at the start of your contract because of new government travel restrictions, then we will amend your contract dates so that you will only have to pay for the new agreed occupancy period.

 No if you have any symptoms of coronavirus (a high temperature, a new continuous cough or a loss or change in your sense of taste or smell) then you will not be able to move into your accommodation.